-1 8 7

 Objective Why Indicator Target Resource Allocation

-Identify, To help % of ADTs offered 50% of most ODE staff for training,
+ldentify, To help % of ADTs offered 50% of most ODE staff for training,

-develop and students online frequent ADTs \$150,000 + benefits - Hire
+develop and students online frequent ADTs \$150,000 + benefits -

-implement learn so they obtained at Instruction Designer, and
+implement learn so they obtained at ECC Hire Instruction

-online ADTs complete their ECC Multimedia Production
+online ADTs complete their are offered Designer, and

+educational online Multimedia Production

-educational are offered Specialist to help with
+plans Specialist to help with

-plans online transitions to online.
+transitions to online.

-Purchase of accessibility
+Purchase of

+accessibility tools for

-tools for LMS (~\$60,000
+LMS (~\$60,000 per

-per year), Saas for Video
+year), SaaS for Video

-(~\$60,000 per year) and
+(~\$60,000 per year)

-Implementation of Badgr

-(\$2,500 per year).
+and

+Funding secured for

+Instructional Designer

+and SaaS for Video.

+Funding is needed for

+the Multimedia

+Production Specialist

+and Ally.